epikswagmaster/pt-info/README.md

 those who make their personalities "puppygirls", "catboys," "puppyboys" etc, usually make me uncomfortable. especially if you're just not an animal coded person, (which most people identifying with this aren't IMO) it feels even weirder for me to use the terms you want. (like the nickname Kitty or the pronouns pup/pup self) please leave it out of our interactions.

 i didn't mean to make this so long, but all of these boundaries are based off of true and unpleasant interactions I've had.
-I also won't be promoting this page, if someone truly cared for me/wanted to be friends, they'd find this on their own or look for it even. <3
+I also won't be promoting this page, if someone truly cared for me/wanted to be friends, they'd find this on their own or look for it even. thanks for reading if you're one of them. <3